MikeHopley/ftl-ships-strategy/index.md

 Your strong weapons are your best defence, so spend your first 25 scrap on weapons-3 as a damage buffer.

-Drones-3 is also tempting, because it lets you run both drones together; this helps in fights against combat/beam drones.
-But it barely helps at all in other fights, whereas weapons-3 is always relevant.
-Weapons-3 is also an upgrade you are guaranteed to use later, whereas you might sell one or both drones to afford shields.
+Drones-3 is also tempting, as it lets you run both drones together; this helps in fights against combat/beam drones.
+But it barely helps at all in other fights.
+Weapons-3 protects you in every fight and will definitely be used later&thinsp;&mdash;&thinsp;whereas you might sell one or both drones to afford shields!
 So on balance, I'd rather buy weapons-3 and then save for a store.

 Don't underestimate the Shield+ Drone, however.
-Shields are clearly more important, but I'll try to hold onto the drone if I reasonably can.
+Shields are more important, but I'll try to hold onto the drone if I reasonably can.

 Typically buy shields next, and then look at improving offence or upgrading to shields-4.
 It's also reasonable to buy a weapon before shields, so consider doing this if you find something like a Flak 1.
 Also remember you can use the Mini Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), increasing the value of shields-4.

 ### Balance Mod

 Shields now cost 120.
-Shield+ drone only needs 1 power, so drones-3 doesn't do much.
+Shield+ Drone sells for 20, and Anti-drone sells for 10.
+Shield+ only needs 1 power, so drones-3 doesn't do much.

 Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer.